Prof. Dr. Mattias Wendel, Maîtr. en droit (Paris 1)

 Contact

-Mattias Wendel serves as a professor of public law and European law at the University of Hamburg.
-The primary focus of his research is public law in its European, international and comparative dimensions.
-He co-editor-in-chief of the journal Europarecht and serves on the editorial boards of the European Constitutional Law Review and the Cahiers de droit européen.
+Mattias Wendel is Professor of Public Law and European Law at the University of Hamburg.
+His research focuses on public law in its European, international, and comparative dimensions.
+He is co-editor-in-chief of the journal Europarecht and serves on the editorial boards of the European Constitutional Law Review and the Cahiers de droit européen.

-Mattias Wendel studied law at the University of Passau, Humboldt University Berlin, and the University of Paris 1 Panthéon-Sorbonne, and was an Academic Visitor at the University of Oxford.
-He earned his doctorate in 2010 from Humboldt University with a comparative study on the permeability of both national and EU constitutional law, for which he was awarded the Faculty’s Doctoral Thesis Prize.
-Together with his co-authors he received the 2016 Franco-German Parliamentary Prize from the Assemblée nationale and the Bundestag for a comparative study on French and German constitutional law.
-In 2017, he completed his habilitation with a work on administrative discretion in multilevel legal systems, focusing on migration and regulatory law.
-Prior to his current appointment, he served as a professor at Bielefeld University from 2018 to 2020 and at Leipzig University from 2020 to 2025.
-He declined a call for a professorship at the University of Freiburg in 2021.
-In March 2025 he was guest professor at the Université Paris 2 – Panthéon/Assas.
+Mattias Wendel studied law at the University of Passau, Humboldt University Berlin, and the University of Paris 1 Panthéon-Sorbonne, and was an academic visitor at the University of Oxford.
+He earned his doctorate in 2010 from Humboldt University Berlin with a comparative study on the permeability of national and EU constitutional law, for which he received the Faculty’s Doctoral Thesis Prize.
+Together with his co-authors, he was awarded the 2016 Franco-German Parliamentary Prize by the Assemblée Nationale and the German Bundestag for a comparative study on French and German constitutional law.
+In 2017, he completed his habilitation with a study on administrative discretion in multilevel legal systems, with a focus on migration and regulatory law.